vsrinivas/fuchsia/docs/handles.md

 some syscall.
 Only handles that are not in-transit are visible to user-mode.

-The integer that represents a handle is only meaninful for that process.
+The integer that represents a handle is only meaningful for that process.
 The same number in another process might not map to any handle or it might map to a handle pointing to a completely different kernel object.